yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 * the inserts that end up (due to rebasing) at the destination of the move to include more information about their affix of origin

 Insert only introduces nodes, which lead to more affixes in the output context.
-Is it fair to that that move can introduce a mixture of both nodes and affixes?
+Is it fair to say that that move can introduce a mixture of both nodes and affixes?
 Maybe not because those affixes can't be inserted at either during the change or after it.
 What can happen though is that two later concurrent inserts (that commute with the move) have to be able to target the adequate affix, and they have to be relatively ordered based on their ordering in time, but also based on which affix they would have targeted in the original location.

 When moving a slice with nodes, is the fact that the affixes covered by the slice match the affixes introduced by the nodes in the output context a coincidence?
 You can for example make your slice such that it does not include the affixes before the first node and the affixes after the last node, but those affixes will still exist in the output context.

 How was this problem addressed in previous iterations of the format?
 Most recently at least, the inserted content was left in its original target trait within a prior slice move segment.

-Slightly related problem: if a slice move has its destination in a slice move, but the move-in is not commutative, then should an insert's a commutative with the first end up at the final destination?
-Or should it stay at the first destination?
-See `ScenarioH`.

-What about a scenario where one slice move of foo into bar ends up being concurrent with a slice move from bar into foo, where both attach points are commutative?
-This feels like it should have the same kind of resolution as when a node is reparented under its children: the edit that introduces the cycle is dropped.
+How would that have been able to pick up on other moves that it should chain with?

 ## How to represent the starting location of a slice move that does not contain any nodes?